 To say that the tail is wagging the dog is an understatement.
 New developments and innovation will reshape the transportation industry from top to bottom.
 We see new players all around us, from Tesla to Faraday Future.
 However, do not think for a moment that existing OEMs are not pulling their weight in the quest to meet global demand for improved fuel economy and reduced GHG emissions.
 We all play a role in developing products for these new times.

-RadTech has formed a team for a second year to support the SAE (Society of Automotive Engineers) World Congress 2017, to be held April 4-6, 2017, in Detroit, Michigan.
-Chaired by Dr. Christopher Seubert – Ford Paint, Innovation Center (a new member to the RadTech Board), some exciting papers will be presented in session M401 – “UV EB Leading the Way for Automotive.”
-Amongst the topics covered will include lightweighting, hardcoats for glass, interior/exterior trim coatings, 3D Materials and “Paint Shop of the Future – Facility Designs.”
+For a second year, RadTech formed a team for a second year to support the SAE (Society of Automotive Engineers) World Congress 2017, that took place April 4-6, in Detroit, Michigan.
+Chaired by Dr. Christopher Seubert – Ford Paint, Innovation Center (a new member to the RadTech Board), some exciting papers were presented in session M401 – “UV EB Leading the Way for Automotive.”
+The topics covered included lightweighting, hardcoats for glass, interior/exterior trim coatings, 3D Materials and “Paint Shop of the Future – Facility Designs.”

 Future work for the RadTech Transportation Group will take on a more strategic role in developing ideas and products that support future industry goals.
 These could include the following: